 - Are they tightly themed?

-To improve your quality score and make sure that your ad appears on the Bing Network, remember these key points:
+To improve your quality score and make sure that your ad appears on the Microsoft Search Network, remember these key points:

 - The overall ad quality score calculation includes values from a range of factors, including keyword and landing page relevance, as well as click-through rate performance.